peteroupc/html3dutil/doc/BSplineSurface.md

 <a name='BSplineSurface_gradient'></a>
 ### BSplineSurface#gradient(u, v)

-Finds an approximate gradient vector of this surface at the given U and V coordinates.
+Finds an approximate gradient vector of this surface at the given u- and v-coordinates.

 The implementation in <a href="Surface.md">Surface</a> calls the evaluator's <code>gradient</code>
 method if it implements it; otherwise uses the surface's tangent and bitangent vectors to implement the gradient